goauthentik/authentik/website/integrations/services/chronograf/index.md

 ## Preparation

-The following placeholders will be used:
+The following placeholders are used in this guide:

 - `chronograf.company` is the FQDN of your Chronograf install.
 - `authentik.company` is the FQDN of your authentik install.

 ## authentik configuration

-1. From the **authentik admin interface**, navigate to **Applications** -> **Applications** on the left sidebar.
+1. From the authentik Admin interface navigate to **Applications** -> **Applications** on the left sidebar.
-2. Create an OAuth2/OpenID provider using the wizard.
+2. Create an application and an OAuth2/OpenID provider using the [wizard](https://docs.goauthentik.io/docs/add-secure-apps/applications/manage_apps#add-new-applications).
     - Note the application slug, client ID, and client secret, as they will be required later.
     - Set a strict redirect URI to `https://chronograf.company/oauth/authentik/callback`.
     - Choose a signing key (any available key is acceptable).
-3. Complete and submit the wizard.
+3. Complete and submit the settings to close the wizard.

 ## Chronograf configuration